viamrobotics/docs/content/en/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 First, you will need to make sure your Raspberry Pi is plugged in, turned on, and connected to your network.
 I usually wait a minute or two after turning it on before I attempt to connect to my Pi.

-!!! caution
+**Caution**:
-    Make sure your Raspberry Pi and the computer you are using to SSH into your Raspberry Pi are connected to the same network*.
+    Make sure your Raspberry Pi and the computer you are using to SSH into your Raspberry Pi are connected to the same network.

 Next, launch your terminal (on Mac and Linux) and replace the user and hostname with the user and hostname you configured when you set up your Pi.
 On Windows, you can use an SSH client such as [Putty](https://itsfoss.com/putty-linux/).